Northwest Seaport’s staff. Executive Director Nathaniel Howe (right) and Nautical Archaeologist & Vessel Manager, Saxon Bisbee (left).

 Jim Flies, Vice-President, is the Quality Systems Manager for Harley Marine Services, Inc. Previously, he served as the Academic Dean and the Dean of Students at Seattle Preparatory School, where he taught for twenty years.
 He has a Master of Education degree and a Principal Certificate from Seattle University and a B.A. degree in History from the University of Montana.

-Colleen Browne, Treasurer, retired in 2009 from the Seattle Department of Parks and Recreation, where she was the Pro Parks Levy/Major Maintenance Manager.
+Colleen Browne, Secretary, retired in 2009 from the Seattle Department of Parks and Recreation, where she was the Pro Parks Levy/Major Maintenance Manager.
 As a Capital Projects Manager at Seattle Parks, she was the lead on the Historic Ships Wharf, Lake Union Park, Luna Park, and the multi-million dollar Seattle Aquarium makeover project completed in 2007.
 She has a B.A. degree from the University of Washington.

-Patricia Hartle retired in 1989 as an administrator of the American President Lines, Ltd., a global container transportation company.
+Patricia Hartle (emeritus) retired in 1989 as an administrator of the American President Lines, Ltd., a global container transportation company.
 She serves as secretary and treasurer for two Seattle-based maritime heritage organizations, Pacific Northwest Maritime Heritage Council and Northwest Seaport.

 Barbara Klee is a designer and craftsperson, working with precious metals, jewelry, textile,s and interiors.
 She was raised in Seattle and Copenhagen.
 She has a B.A. degree in Art History from the University of Washington.